AnshulSurana/Todo/backend/README.md

 #Prerequisites
  - Node >= 18
  - NPM >= 8
- - Either, access to Epilot-Todo board on trello, or a new configured trello board with appkey, appname and board name.
+ - Either, access to *Epilot-Todo* board on trello (*https://trello.com/b/u4THNyg7/epilot-todo*), or use a new configured trello board and add appkey, appname and board name in backend/src/appConfig.js.
  - Vacant port 3000

 ## Reference Documentation